 Fast forward to 1982, when Bob and I took our first overseas trip together.
 By that time, we both felt like veteran European travelers (8 trips between us, and he had lived there with his intrepid family in the 1960s).
 So we combined our passions and skills and headed off.
 We went to the places that we had loved as children – to “Squirrel’s Wood” in Elstead, where he had lived, to the Yorkshire Dales where his dad had been stationed during the Second World War, and to the Peak District, where my dad would ride, where my heart still lives.
 Bob mowed my gran’s lawn in Manchester, and ate chocolate eclairs on her path in the sunshine.
 We stayed on a farm in Somerset at lambing season (I’m never far from birthing mammals), and had a stand-off with a large cow on a bridge in Dorset.
 We took a ferry to France, stayed in high-ceilinged creaky hotels for 20 Francs and ate tureens of Potage de Legumes in Laon and the Loire (epic)!
 Our Renault (which we filled with diesel once – seriously) had been bought just for us by a small garage in Crawley, and after an epic repair, that little car took us thousands of miles across the roads of France and Switzerland.
 We ended the trip with Bob dreaming of owning a sheep farm in Scotland, and me dreaming of helping the sheep birth in the middle of the night.

 When I do my client visits, I draw from their stories of their travels to India, Italy, or Guatemala.
 Each physical journey that they have taken teaches them something about their own bodies, their responses, their patience, their strength.
 They climb mountains one step at a time.
 They cry, “I don’t think I can do this!”on the West Coast Trail, but they do it!
 I add each of their stories to my own map of their body for later reference.
 My own daughter says she was kelp in her birth pool in labour.
-I add the new word “kelp” onto my map of her - connecting her labour to the water of Boundary Bay, the beach at Point Roberts, her cousin Graham dragging giant strands of kelp up to the cabin, Graham diving into a lake, then her sons Jack, then Finn, diving into the world headfirst and feetfirst.
+I add the new word “kelp” onto my map of her - connecting her labour to the water of Boundary Bay, the beach at Point Roberts, her cousin Graham dragging giant strands of kelp up to the cabin, then her sons Jack, then Finn, diving into the world head first and feet first.

-So when I stand with Bob on a path in the Luberon in a few weeks, listening to the sound of les cigales, I will look down at the map in my hands and see all the possible routes before us.
-I will see the traced path, and below that, I will see a layer of the red soil, and, below that, the geological history of the land.
-But, I will also see the layered stories and histories of all those who have stood on the path, see their labours and births, see children running ahead to that cave over there, see Alex and Alanna climbing to Fort Buoux a few years ago, see Sarah and David taking photos in Ansouis, see my parents chattering to each other as they drive along the road to Apt, see my brother and his wife cycling towards Bedoin in the distance, and see all the lines that each person has traced on this particular spot.
+So when I stand with Bob on a path in the Luberon, listening to the sound of the cicadas, I look down at the map in my hands and see all the possible routes before us.
+I see the traced path, and below that, I see a layer of the red soil, and, below that, the geological history of the land.
+But, I also see the layered stories and histories of all those who have stood on the path, see their labours and births, see children running ahead to that cave over there, see our son and daughter-in-law climbing to Fort Buoux, see my parents driving the road to Apt, see my brother and his wife cycling towards Bedoin in the distance, and see all the lines that each person has traced on this particular spot.